10 Ground Rules For Couples Therapy That Every Couple Should Know About

 It is easy to fall into the idea of marriage that movies and books portray but it’s not the reality.
 Social media images or movie images of a happy marriage can be deceptive.
 Whenever possible in couples therapy – and even beyond that – never compare your marriage or relationship to those of others.

 Every relationship, every couple is different and they have different relationship struggles.
 You should remember that comparing your relationship with others can harm your relationship.

 Many people believe that by criticizing their partners they are helping them – it’s not true, sadly.
 If you’re in a relationship with your partner for decades, you know all about them – flaws included, so criticizing them is not the right thing to do.

 If you don’t like your partner’s behavior, it is always better to talk to them about it rather than criticize them.
 Judging your partner is not the right thing to do in a relationship – marriage or not.

 Sometimes someone says that they are listening but in reality all they are doing is hearing.
 There’s a difference between listening and hearing.
 In a relationship, when a couple is in a middle of a conflict they are too busy arguing that they forget to listen.

-In couples therapy, take time to listen to your partner and try to understand their point of view over a particular situation.
+In our couples therapy guidelines, take time to listen to your partner and try to understand their point of view over a particular situation.
 When one is talking, the other should listen.
 Understanding each other’s point of view is one of the most important parts of having a successful marriage or relationship.

 4. Communication Is Important

 No matter how difficult a topic is, you need to communicate with your partner.
-Communication is key, remember that.
+Couple communication is key, remember that.
 Lack of communication is one of the biggest problems couples seek therapy for.

 Not having open and honest communication can increase doubts and uncertainty in a relationship.
 Whatever the conflict or problem, remember that communication is key and can help you protect your relationship.